How do I add segments and target content to specific subscribers?

 Live sample proofs will allow you to test that your segments have been mapped to and display the correct content according to a subscriber's profile.

-As per our example, if we generate a set of live sample proofs and one of the sample emails contains the VIC specific content, we can look up the corresponding subscriber profile to confirm whether their state field value is VIC or not.
-If it is VIC, then we know we have set up the targeting for the segment correctly and correctly mapped the VIC segment to the VIC content.
+As per our example, if we generate a set of live sample proofs and one of the sample emails contains the Bronze Scoop Members specific content, we can look up the corresponding subscriber profile to confirm whether their custom field value is suffice for Bronze Scoop Members or not.
+If the points are sufficient, then we know we have set up the targeting for the segment correctly and correctly mapped the Bronze Scoop Members segment to the Bronze Scoop Members content.

 Once you've defined your segments and linked the content, send a proof and include live samples.
 See the different proof options in our 'Email Proofs' article.